*I originally posted this back in 2013, but thought it was a good one to revisit. The “diet” struggle is real friends*

 Set Small Goals

 This is huge for me.
-Basically, taking it 1 day at a time is soooo much easier for me then thinking “I’m dieting for 3 months.”
-Thinking about it long term, for me, is hard.
-I guess it just sounds overwhelming.
-So, instead, I’m going to focus on smaller chunks of time for example, “I’m prepping my meals and writing my workouts for this week.”
+Basically, taking it 1 day at a time is soooo much easier for me than thinking, “I’m dieting for 3 months.”
+For some reason, long term changes to my diet intimidate me and I give up easily.
+So, instead, I’m going to focus on smaller chunks of time.
+For example, “I’m prepping my meals and writing my workouts for this week.”

 Since I’ll be breaking up my goals into smaller chunks, I’m also going to try and record the weight (amount and reps) I lift each weeks and what foods I’ve been eating.
 Then at the end of the 3 months (or whatever) I can look back over the progress I’ve made.